A book review of sorts.

 I want to end this text with links to a number of resources from my community, ICOM and CAA, where I have membership.
 Resources for museum and heritage professionals, they also suggest the future of the museum; a future informed by toolkits for reparations, decolonialism, increased equality, protecting heritage from climate disaster, evacuating objects during war, and more.

-I also want to end with a work by widely-admired Ukrainian folk artist Maria Primachenko, a quantity of whose work, is believed to be destroyed in recent days.
+I also want to end with reference to Figure 1, a work by widely-admired Ukrainian folk artist Maria Primachenko, a quantity of whose work, is believed to be destroyed in recent days.
 Suitably it is entitled Our Army, Our Protectors and it shows men and women united in traditional Ukranian folk dress.